jmuskaan72/SIIM-ISIC-Melanoma-Classification-/README.md

 As the leading healthcare organization for informatics in medical imaging, the [Society for Imaging Informatics in Medicine (SIIM)](https://siim.org/)'s mission is to advance medical imaging informatics through education, research, and innovation in a multi-disciplinary community.
 SIIM is joined by the [International Skin Imaging Collaboration (ISIC)](https://www.isic-archive.com/), an international effort to improve melanoma diagnosis.
 The ISIC Archive contains the largest publicly available collection of quality-controlled dermoscopic images of skin lesions.

-In this competition, you’ll identify melanoma in images of skin lesions.
-In particular, you’ll use images within the same patient and determine which are likely to represent a melanoma.
+In this I have identified melanoma in images of skin lesions.
+In particular, I uses images within the same patient and determine which are likely to represent a melanoma.
 Using patient-level contextual information may help the development of image analysis tools, which could better support clinical dermatologists.

 Melanoma is a deadly disease, but if caught early, most melanomas can be cured with minor surgery.
 Image analysis tools that automate the diagnosis of melanoma will improve dermatologists' diagnostic accuracy.
 Better detection of melanoma has the opportunity to positively impact millions of people.

+# What am I predicting?
+You are predicting a binary target for each image.
+Your model should predict the probability (floating point) between 0.0 and 1.0 that the lesion in the image is malignant (the ```target```).
+In the training data, ```train.csv```, the value ```0``` denotes benign, and ```1``` indicates malignant.

+# Ensemble Learning :
+Model averaging is an ensemble technique where multiple sub-models contribute equally to a combined prediction.

+Model averaging can be improved by weighting the contributions of each sub-model to the combined prediction by the expected performance of the submodel.
+This can be extended further by training an entirely new model to learn how to best combine the contributions from each submodel.
+This approach is called stacked generalization, or stacking for short, and can result in better predictive performance than any single contributing model.

+# Models used under ensemble learning:
+* ```VGG-16```
+* ```Xception```
+* ```DenseNet```